Advantages for Fiber Laser welding

-Fiber Laser welding can replace many of the traditional welding technologies with several benefits which can be summed up by reduced costs and higher quality welds.
-These two advantages are due to the following properties of Fiber Lasers:
+Fiber Laser welding can replace many of the traditional welding technologies with many benefits which can be summed up by reduced costs, improved efficiency and higher quality welds.
+This series of advantages are due to the following properties of Fiber Lasers:

 Our range of Fiber Lasers are inherently zero maintenance with all of the traditional Laser components built into a fiber optic.
 This removes the requirement for re-alignment and makes it a truly industrial tool.

 Our Fiber Lasers for welding are supplied as complete units in 19” (4U) rack configurations.
 No further power supplies are required.
 The footprint is significantly smaller than traditional welding equipment which allows the Laser to be placed close to the application or to use the advantages that fiber delivery can give.

 Standard delivery fibers are provided between 6-20m which allows for the Lasers to be used in highly dynamic applications and are particularly suited for robot based applications.

 The typical wall plug efficiency of an SPI Laser is 25% or greater.
 Along with the greater coupling efficiency of the 1µm in comparison to the 10µm wavelength the Fiber Laser is extremely economical.

 Table 1 shows the difference in reflectivity of 1µm (Fiber Laser) and 10µm (CO2 Laser).
 This means that more of the energy from a 1µm source is absorbed into these metals than with a 10.6µm (CO2 Laser) source.

 What difference does the M2 of the Laser make to a weld?

 The importance of the higher M2 values becomes more apparent with welding.
 The single mode Laser still has a place particularly for deep welds on micro components where the small cross-sectional area can be an advantage.